 Transfer the bag to the kitchen towel and pat dry.
 Repeat with adding the marinade and sealing the remaining freezer bags of salmon.

-Cook fresh (unfrozen) salmon for about 40 minutes, or cook frozen salmon for 70 minutes.
+Cook fresh (unfrozen) salmon for about 40 minutes, or cook frozen salmon for 70 minutes (the cooking time is the same whether cooking at 122°F or at 130°F).
 Salmon can be left in the sous vide bath for up to 30 minutes after the end of cooking without significant change in flavor or texture (after 30 minutes, it starts to get a little mushy).

 When done, pull all the bags from the water and lay them on a kitchen towel.
 Pat the bags dry.